 Take another example: Say you’re a marketing consultant.
 A company hired you to help them create an online sales strategy.
 You provided them some solutions and they followed.
 However, despite following everything you suggested, their campaign didn’t deliver good results.
 They sustained reputational damage because they followed your creative ideas.
 For this, they decided to sue you.

 There could be countless such scenarios where your client may choose to sue you because they sustained losses as a result of your professional service.
 Their grounds for such a lawsuit could be negligence, breach of professional duty, as well as errors and omissions.
 Even if their ground for legal claims is not adequate or legit, such lawsuits would still cost you in defending yourself at the court.
 This is why you need liability insurance coverage.
-And this is true regardless of the kind of freelancer you are; writer, web developer, legal consultant, accountant, graphic designer, teacher, animator, painter, real estate agent, digital marketer, video editor, and more.
+And this is true regardless of the kind of freelancer you are; writer, web developer, legal consultant, accountant, graphic designer, teacher, animator, painter, real estate An individual who sells and services insurance policies in either of two classifications: 1.
+Independent agent represents at least two More, digital marketer, video editor, and more.

 What types of insurance freelancers need?

-Professional indemnity insurance is the most popular and fitting policy for freelancers.
+Professional indemnity insurance is the most popular and fitting The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More for freelancers.
 This insurance is specially designed for individuals or businesses that offer professional services.
 It provides you coverage against legal claims, made by a third party, of financial loss or damage due to negligence, breach of contract, errors, and omissions in the services provided.

 Professional indemnity insurance will pay for your lawyers’ fees, as well as court and judgment charges.
 It would also take care of settlements.
 In addition, in case if any investigation is required which could add to the legal representation cost, the insurance can aid even there.

 Given its coverage, professional indemnity insurance has its limitations as well.
-Several things come into its list of exclusions, including bodily injury, fines, penalties, violation of law, malicious act, fraud, and more.
+Several things come into its list of Specific conditions listed in an insurance or medical care policy that is not covered by benefit payments.
+Common exclusions include More, including bodily injury, fines, penalties, violation of law, malicious act, fraud, and more.
 These are the things that this insurance won’t cover.

 In addition to professional indemnity insurance, you may be required to sign up for other liability insurance policies as well.
 General liability insurance is among the common names.
 It will cover you against claims of bodily injury or loss of property.
 Furthermore, if you run your freelance business out of a physical space or office where people come regularly, the CGL insurance will help you if someone asks for compensation for the physical injury they sustained on your property.

 If you own physical space for your freelance business, you would also need property insurance.
-This insurance will pay for the repairing or replacement of assets on the property due to damage in events of fire or theft.
+This insurance will pay for the repairing or replacement of Assets refer to “all the available properties of every kind or possession of an insurance company that might be used More on the property due to damage in events of fire or theft.
 Similarly, if you use a vehicle to meet your business needs (like you use a car to travel and meet clients), you should also have commercial auto insurance.

 These are some of the types of insurance policies that freelancers should invest in.